kdflint/alliance-ship/docs/install.md

 Refer footnote a) for possible Windows error.
 [TODO - Is this footnote still relevant?]

-### 6) Migrate the Django-synchronized database
+### 7) Migrate the Django-synchronized database

-From within your virtual machine session that you established in Step 5:
+From within your virtual machine session that you established in Step 5, execute

 ```
 python /vagrant/alliance/manage.py migrate